waiyiwong/mindful_yoga/README.md

 User-friendly categorization and search functionality
 #### **Positive Affirmations**
 Selected affirmations and quotes from celebrities and famous people for motivation.
-#### **Interactive Affirmation Chatbot**
+#### **AI-Powered Interactive Affirmation Chatbot**
-AI-powered chatbot for personalized affirmation conversations Natural language processing for a more human-like interaction Option to save chat history for future reference
+AI-powered chatbot for personalized affirmation conversations, positive affirmation messages and images generation.
+Natural language processing for a more human-like interaction
 #### **Contact Us**
 Easy-to-find contact form with clear fields
-Multiple contact options (email, phone, social media) Quick response guarantee to enhance user trust

 ---